-With 30 years of ionizer manufacturing experience and a commitment to peer-reviewed science, here’s the unfiltered truth you actually need before spending $2,000 to $5,000 on a machine.
+With 30 years of ionizer manufacturing experience and a commitment to peer-reviewed science, here is the unfiltered truth you actually need before spending $2,000 to $5,000 on a machine.
+For the broader science context, see our what is a water ionizer guide and our water ionizer benefits guide.

 Breaking Down the "Will It Work In Your Area?"
 Ad